-14. Observations of the floods were resumed in the Reti and Ghotki Divisions, large gaps having been left in the embankments for their passage.
-The floods were not severe during this year.
+14. Observations of the floods were resumed in the Reti and Ghotki Floods in the Reti and Ghotki Divisions.
+Floods were not severe during this year.

-15. In the Lower Scinde District a mere commencement was made, the Executive Staff having been organized late in the year.
-1873-74.
+15. In the Lower Scinde District a mere commencement was made, the Progress in the Lower Scinde District.
+Executive Staff having been organized late in the year.